gitobsidiantutorial/obsidian-git-tut-windows/README.md

 Install [git](https://git-scm.com/download/win).

-When installing, make sure to enable the command line path, otherwise obsidian git has no means of accessing and automating it for you.
+When installing, make sure to enable the command line path, otherwise obsidian git has no means of accessing and automating the backup for you.

 ![](attachments/Pasted%20image%2020210325185111.png)